A discount can help accelerate a slow-moving deal, create goodwill, and give you leverage for requesting concessions.

 If the price of your product or service largely depends on the individual prospect’s needs, goals, and situation, it’s too early to discuss discounts.
 Without knowing the final value of the deal, you can’t determine a rate that will both satisfy them and keep you in business.

 Brushing off the prospect’s question will make you seem more interested in your agenda than their own.
 Instead, acknowledge them and explain why it’s mutually beneficial to table this discussion until later.

-If your prospect’s request comes right after he asked for pricing information or your prices are available online, it’s possible he can’t afford your product at full price.
-He’s trying to learn whether you’ll consider a discount.
-Say no, and he’ll likely walk away.
+There are some objections that can't be overcome.
+If your prospect’s request comes right after they've asked for pricing information or your prices are available online, it’s possible they don't have the budget to purchase your product at full price.
+They're trying to learn whether you’ll consider a discount.
+Say no, and they’ll likely walk away.

-Alternatively, he might be capable of paying the normal rate -- but interested in getting a discount if he can.
+Alternatively, they might be capable of paying the normal rate -- but interested in getting a discount if they can.

 This question helps you figure out the buyer’s motivations.
-If he responds that price won’t be an issue, use response #1.
-If he says it is, delve deeper into his financial situation.
-You might need to disqualify him if your product is too far out of his reach.
+If they respond that price won’t be an issue, use response number one.
+If they say it is, delve deeper into their financial situation.
+You might need to disqualify them if your product is too far out of his reach.

 During the Sales Presentation or Product Demonstration

 3. “We can definitely have a conversation about specific numbers, but let’s make sure we’re on the same page about this solution being a good fit for your needs.”